 Q: Will there be in-person Continuing Studies classes this Summer?

 A: Due to the COVID-19 crisis, and the uncertainty surrounding this situation, it is with great sadness that we have made the decision to cancel all in-person Continuing Studies classes this summer.
 This includes all adult workshops and classes as well as our youth camps.
+This does not include the 2021 Pre-College program.
 While this decision aligns with our commitment to do what we can to safeguard the health and well-being of every member of our community, it does not make this difficult announcement any easier.

 Q: Will there be online programming this summer?